antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

 As it was mentioned above the monad `LSAMon` can be seen as a DSL.
 Because of this the monad pipelines made with `LSAMon` are sometimes called "specifications".

-**Remark:** With "*term*" we mean "a word, a word stem, or other type of token".
+**Remark:** In this document with "*term*" we mean "a word, a word stem, or other type of token."

 **Remark:** LSA and Latent Semantic Indexing (LSI) are considered more or less to be synonyms.
 I think that "latent semantic analysis" sounds more universal and that "latent semantic indexing" as a name refers to a specific Information Retrieval technique.
 Below we refer to "LSI functions" like "IDF" and "TF-IDF" that are applied within the generic LSA workflow.

 ### Contents description